eyebrow/CLove/README.md

 - Download and install mingw and let the setup configure the path for you.
 After that check if you got gcc & g++ installed.
 - Download and install CMake and let the setup configure the path for you.
-- Download DX SDK 2010 (required by SDL2): http://www.microsoft.com/en-us/download/details.aspx?id=6812
+- Download DX SDK 2010 only if you get errors from SDL when buulding: http://www.microsoft.com/en-us/download/details.aspx?id=6812
 - Download and install QT Community the Open Source Edition but only install the core of it since you wont need all the stuff that QT comes with
-- When building CLove be sure that QT uses your brand new installation of mingw
+- When building CLove be sure that QT uses your brand new installation of mingw(GCC/GXX) not msvc
-- Restart the PC
+- Restart the PC if needed

 On Linux & OS X:
 - Download and install cmake,gcc,g++(optional git)(on os x you can install these using brew)